Xavier Dolan: I Killed My Mother

 Dolan attracted international attention with his directorial debut—a film about the complicated relationship between a mother and her teenage son—which he wrote, directed, produced and starred in at the age of 19.

 He reportedly began writing the script when he was 16 years old.
 Talking about the genesis of the film, actress Anne Dorval, who starred as the titular mother and would later work on numerous projects with him, stated Dolan was only 15 when he first came to see her at her dubbing studio.
 The first script he gave her, Pink Wings (Les Ailes Roses) was ultimately never filmed and it was described as "four films in one" by Dorval.
-As she turned him down, Dolan informed her he wasn't interested in that script anymore, and that he had decided to turn a short story he had written for French class, The Matricide (Le Matricide), into what will come to be known as I Killed My Mother (J'ai tué ma mère).
+As she turned him down, Dolan informed her he wasn't interested in that script anymore, and that he had decided to turn a short story he had written for French class, The Matricide (Le Matricide), into what would come to be known as I Killed My Mother (J'ai tué ma mère).

 He said in an interview with Canadian newspaper Le Soleil that the film was partly autobiographical.
 When, years later, he was asked how his mother had received the film, he replied:

 I think it was easier for my mom to think it was just about somebody else.
 She said the only thing that woman and her had in common was that they were both stuck in traffic on a bridge every morning.
 Years later, we talked about it and she said, "When I saw the film, the first thing I said to myself was, I didn't know he hated me that much."
 But making that film, for me, was such an effort of modesty in terms of accepting what a brash, hysterical, egotistical kid I could have been and embracing the fact that I needed to be honest so the movie wouldn't be one-dimensional.
 Making that movie was all about making that woman a hero and the moments mocking her are so largely outnumbered by the moments glorifying her, while demonizing him–me.
 So for me, it was all about saying, "Didn't you know I loved you that much?".